 ALL ORDINARILY RESIDENT (OR) APPLICANTS (See Appendix for definition) MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Mission in Luanda is seeking eligible and qualified applicants for the position of Energy Specialist
+The U.S. Mission in Luanda is seeking eligible and qualified applicants for the position of Energy Specialist.

 NOTE: Due to the high volume of applications received, we will only contact applicants who are being considered.
 Thank you for your understanding.